 For example, convertible bonds, inverse floaters, and profit participating loans will not meet the SPPI condition.
 Additionally, some embedded derivatives may also not meet the SPPI condition.

 IFRS 9 will fundamentally change how companies view and respond to impairment.
-The existing incurred loss model based on IAS 39 was criticized for delaying the recognition of losses, inconsistent with how businesses and risk are managed, and difficult to understand and apply.
+The existing incurred loss model based on IAS 39 was criticised for delaying the recognition of losses, inconsistent with how businesses and risk are managed, and difficult to understand and apply.

 IFRS 9’s new impairment methodology requires the recognition of an allowance for FVOCI or amortised cost securities (debt-like assets are not measured at FVPL) at purchase based on probabilities, time value of money, and reasonable and supportable information on past events, current conditions, and forecasts of future economic conditions.
 This method asks companies to take a forward-looking approach to assessing impairments rather than resolving impairment issues after they have already occurred.